 Dr. Levounis has written numerous articles, monographs, and book chapters; has lectured extensively on addiction topics throughout the United States and abroad; and has been interviewed by CBS, ABC, NBC, CNN, FOX, The Martha Stewart Radio Show, The New York Times, and The Washington Post, among others.

 Dr. Levounis has published fourteen books including the self-help paperback “Sober Siblings: How to Help Your Alcoholic Brother or Sister—and Not Lose Yourself,” the textbook of “Substance Dependence and Co-Occurring Psychiatric Disorders,” “Motivational Interviewing for Clinical Practice,” “The Behavioral Addictions,” “Becoming Mindful,” “LGBTQ Mental Health: The Spectrum of Gender and Sexuality,” “Office-Based Buprenorphine Treatment of Opioid Use Disorder,” now in its second edition, and “Technological Addictions.”
-Dr. Levounis is currently working on the first textbook of Nature Therapy, which is going to be available in early 2022.
+Dr. Levounis is currently working on the first textbook of Nature Therapy, which is going to be available in 2023.
 His books have been translated into French, German, Hungarian, Japanese, Portuguese, and Spanish.

 Dr. Levounis is married to actor Lukas Hassel and lives in New York City.